 Groceries and Dining

-Proportionally, we spent more on dining out than we normally would.
-This was primarily because we didn’t want to carry more than snacks and water each day.
+Proportionally, we spent more on dining out than we usually would.
+This was primarily because we didn’t want to carry more than snacks and water daily.

 We usually had one substantial hot meal per day (normally the pilgrim’s lunch or menú del día) and a light, cold evening meal, often a bocadillo (a baguette sandwich) with whatever we could get our hands on jamón (cured ham), queso (cheese), tomatoes, tortilla (Spanish omelette), you name it.

-If our accommodation didn’t provide breakfast or we knew there would be no cafeteria/bar nearby to have breakfast, we would buy enough ingredients to make two bocadillos: one for dinner and another one for breakfast the next morning.
-While a good base for our daily hike, we were over bocadillos by the time we got to Santiago…
+If our accommodation didn’t provide breakfast or we knew there would be no cafeteria/bar nearby to have breakfast, we would buy enough ingredients to make two bocadillos: one for dinner and another one for breakfast the following day.
+While a good base for our daily hike, we were over bocadillos when we got to Santiago…

 Most Expensive Meal (Cafe Bar Riez in Vilanova de Arousa): USD30.83 / EUR27.50 (two people for lunch)